- Himanshu Dasare

 It is also an infringement to authorise or facilitate another to do any of the above restricted acts.
 This is known as secondary infringement.
 An infringement will arise where one of the restricted acts is committed in respect of the whole or substantial part of the work, either directly or indirectly.

-For example, if you import merchandise which includes messages illegally copied and sell it to the public you will commit secondary infringement and will face claims.
+For example, if you import merchandise which includes messages illegally copied and sell it to the public you will commit secondary infringement.
+There is the risk of a claim.
 This is despite the fact that you did not physically make copies of the merchandise.
-The solution is to monitor what you are importing or facilitating.
+You will be responsible for monitoring what you are importing or facilitating.

-- First we gather information.
+- You need to gather information.
 We look at your work and the infringing work and see if there is a real case for infringement.

-- Next we will write to the infringer informing them about your objections and telling them to stop.
-Before starting proceeding we will always attempt to settle the claim, by putting forward a reasonable settlement and time frame.
-This is in order to minimise cost, save you time, ensure you get your money quicker and get the infringer to stop using your copyright.
-Bringing an infringement claim can be very time consuming as court processes can be slow.
+- You need to communicate to the infringer informing them about your objections and asking them to stop.
+Before starting proceeding we will always attempt to settle the claim, by putting forward reasonable settlement proposals.
+Settlement will be quicker and cheaper than court action in the majority of cases.

-- If no settlement can be made we will proceed to take court action.
+- Settlement discussions can be run in parallel with court action.
+There are a variety of court actions you will need to consider.
 We can apply for an injunction to stop your copyright work from being sold, communicated, published or broadcasted.
 This means that the work will have to be removed, which will stop future revenue slippage.
-In a bid to recover lost revenue, such as loss of sales, we will seek damages.
+In a bid to recover lost revenue, such as loss of sales, you can seek damages.

-- Before launching court action mediation should be considered which is surprisingly successful and much cheaper than court applications.
+- Before launching court action, mediation should be considered.
+Mediation is surprisingly successful and much cheaper and quicker than court applications.

 Defending copyright infringement claims